Kid’s Dentistry Overview

 Mixed Dentition Phase—Combination of primary and permanent teeth, usually present between ages 6 and 12 years when primary teeth are being replaced or the start of the eruption of the first permanent tooth.

-Permanent Dentition Phase—this is when all the child’s permanent teeth have erupted.
-This is the point where paediatric dentistry ends and adult dentistry begins.
+Permanent Dentition Phase—This is when all the child’s permanent teeth have erupted.
+This is the point where pediatric dentistry ends and adult dentistry begins.

 Many parents have questions, please take a moment to review our answers to some that we are frequently asked below, or call our Patient Care Team to make an appointment for your little one on 046 9033309